aurbac/cdk-ecs-two-fargate-services/README.md

 # ECS with two Fargate services using Spot

-This repository contains the CDK project as a reference two deploy two services in Amazon Container Service using Fargate and Fargate Spot.
+This repository contains the CDK project as a reference to deploy two services in Amazon Container Service using Fargate and Fargate Spot.

 ![ECS with two Fargate services using Spot](images/diagram.png)